raisa-d/100DevsHomework/README.md

 ## About the Repository

-This repository serves as a portfolio of my progress and skills gained throughout the 100 Devs Bootcamp.
+This repository contains all of the code for my 100Devs homework.

 ## Contributing